apify/apify-docs/sources/platform/integrations/programming/webhooks/ad_hoc_webhooks.md

 </TabItem>
 </Tabs>

-To learn more, see the [JavaScript SDK documentation](/sdk/js/reference/class/Actor#addWebhook) or the [Python SDK documentation](/sdk/python/reference/class/Actor#add_webhook).
+For more information, check out the [JavaScript SDK documentation](/sdk/js/reference/class/Actor#addWebhook) or the [Python SDK documentation](/sdk/python/reference/class/Actor#add_webhook).

-To ensure that duplicate ad-hoc webhooks won't get created in the case of Actor restart, you can use the idempotency key parameter.
-The idempotency key must be unique across all the webhooks of a user so that only one webhook gets created for a given value.
-You can use, for example, the Actor run ID as an idempotency key:
+To prevent duplicate ad-hoc webhooks in case of Actor restart, use the idempotency key parameter.
+The idempotency key must be unique across all user webhooks to ensure only one webhook is created for a given value.
+For example, use the Actor run ID as an idempotency key:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">